PolusAI/microjson/docs/index.md

 A MicroJSON object is a JSON object that represents a geometry, feature, or collection of features, or more precisely, be either of type (having value of top level field `type` as) `"Geometry"`, `"Feature"`, or `"Featurecollection"`, that is, the same as for GeoJSON.
 What separates MicroJSON from GeoJSON is that it MAY have of a top level property `"coordinatesystem"`:

 - `"coordinatesystem"`: (Optional) A coordinate system object as defined in the section [Coordinates object](#coordinates-object).
 If this property is not present, the default coordinate system is assumed to be the same as the image coordinate system, using cartesian coordinates and pixels as units.
+It is recommended to define this property at the top level of the MicroJSON object, but it MAY also be defined at the level of a Feature or Geometry object, in which case it overrides the top level coordinate system.

 A MicroJSON object MAY have a `"bbox"` property":